Seniority: In employment

 Seniority also has an influence over bumping rights, which is a reassignment of jobs, possibly for many people at a time.

 Some traditionalist employers, common in smaller, single-operated business, take a "last in, first out" (LIFO) - notably in the education sector - perspective, meaning those who have been there longest or who have tenure have the right to stay, whereas other employers take a "first in, first out" (FIFO) or "inverse seniority" viewpoint, which tends to emphasize a new or "fresh start" for the company.

 Seniority does have several positive factors to its name.
 Individuals may be drawn toward a specific field or occupation with the knowledge that seniority is obtainable.
 If seniority were to be banished as a whole, many higher paid employees would be fired first just because they make more money than their peers.
 Seniority does an effective job in helping people, interested in staying at one organization, in working towards having a "marathon" career.
 One of the goals of a seniority system is employee retention, which ensures an organization is retaining institutional knowledge, erudite employees, and an opportunity for mentorship of new hires.
-It's important to make sure employees are here to stay.
+It is important to make sure employees are here to stay.